Original Issuance Date: July 1, 2015

 • Expectation Change: If an employee secures a benefits-eligible non-WRS fall contract while working in a summer appointment, the employee is eligible for Graduate Assistant/Short-Term Academic Staff Benefits Package benefits when the expectation changes, (upon securing the fall contract) provided there is a less than 30 day break between appointments.

-• Premium deductions during Summer “S” Appointment or Employment Breaks: Employees pay benefit premiums through benefits billing to collect premiums for insurance coverage until premium deductions can be deducted through payroll deduction from an Annual “A” basis or Academic “C” basis appointment.
-Benefit premium deductions are not set up from Summer Service “V-Basis” and/or Summer Session “S-Basis” appointments.
+• Premium deductions during Summer S-Appointment or Employment Breaks: Employees pay benefit premiums through benefits billing to collect premiums for insurance coverage until premium deductions can be deducted through payroll deduction from an Annual A-basis or Academic C-basis appointment.
+Benefit premium deductions are not set up from Summer Service V-Basis and/or Summer Session S-Basis appointments.
 If the summer employment benefits coverage period is contained solely within the month of September, the institution may set up a pay line from the September payroll periods, to collect missed insurance deductions in lieu of using benefits billing.

 G. Employee Benefit Election Changes due to Life Events while on Short Work Break

 More information on qualifying life events is available on the UW System Human Resources Family Changes web page.
-Administrator resources are also available on the UW System Human Resources Family Changes web page.

-For an employee who is eligible for summer prepay deductions, and whose spring and subsequent summer or fall appointments are with two different UW System institutions, the employing institution of the employee for the spring semester will be responsible for paying the fringe benefits for the summer coverage.
+For an employee who is eligible for benefit prepay deductions, and whose spring and subsequent summer or fall appointments (if a C-basis employee), or whose appointments immediately before and after the short work break (if not a C-basis employee) are with two different UW System institutions:

+• If the employee is a C-basis employee, the employing institution of the employee for the spring semester will be responsible for paying the fringe benefits for the summer coverage.
 The spring appointment should continue and be placed on a SWB.
 The spring appointment termination date must align with the end of the summer appointment; or the date the employee is returned from SWB, whichever is later.

 I. Policy Administration